 Any organization doing business in the United States should be familiar with the Occupational Safety & Health Administration, or OSHA.
 They are a branch of the US Department of Labor and are tasked with helping to ensure all working environments are safe and healthy for those working in them.
 They were established in 1970, and have grown and developed over the years.
-OSHA does inspections, provides training, education, and other types of assistance to a wide range of different employers.
+OSHA does inspections and provides training, education, and other types of assistance to a wide range of different employers.

 While many people and even companies don’t like OSHA because of the fact that they place a variety of regulations on companies, and have punitive power when companies don’t meet those regulations, they can be quite helpful.
 Lean organizations should value the input and recommendations of OSHA, and work to make sure they are always exceeding the requirements given by OSHA.

 OSHA is often able to help organizations with their goal of constant improvement.
-This is because OSHA is constantly updating their guidelines and regulations based on what they believe are the current best practices.
+This is because OSHA is constantly updating its guidelines and regulations based on what they believe are the current best practices.
 When OSHA puts out a new regulation, lean companies should always look at it closely to ensure they are in compliance.
 If they find that they aren’t meeting the minimum requirements in a particular area, they can work with OSHA to get the facility up to speed.

 Lean companies often want to go well beyond the minimum requirements provided by OSHA though.
 There are many reasons for this, including the fact that companies want to be ready when OSHA changes their guidelines.
 Facilities which are working on constant improvement anyway, can identify areas where they can focus their efforts by simply looking at what OSHA is asking of them.